yamadapc/augmented-audio/crates/audio-processor-traits/README.md

 The reason for this is that using `slice` iterators is much more efficient than iterating over a range of numbers and calling `AudioBuffer::get`.

+It's very unfortunate, but there's not a uniform optimised way to iterate between buffers that have different layouts provided in this crate yet.

+Something I think should work is to have some kind of channel iterator which will wrap the slice iterators.
+The channel count should be low so losing some optimisation when reading a frame shouldn't be an issue.

+Note that 10-20x slowdown is based on a very trivial "gain" work-load.
+In practice this might be an issue.

+On my computer, there's around 600ns overhead per 512 samples to use the `get/set` functions.

+With the `_unchecked` versions which skip bounds checking, the overhead is around `300ns` and with `frames`/`slice` there's no overhead.

+In comparison, my current implementation of interleaved to VST buffer conversion takes around 1.15us to convert from CPAL into VST and 1.1us to convert out of VST back to CPAL.

+That'd be roughly 2us spent on conversions per 512 sample block, vs a 300-600ns slowdown from iteration.

+This has made me think is that it might be better that `AudioProcessor`s only expose a `process_sample(&mut self, sample: f32)` function so that they are really not connected to the `AudioBuffer` at all.

 ## AudioProcessor

 The **AudioProcessor** trait is only two methods: